RaphaelMantovani/soccer-statistics/README.md

 # soccer-statistics
-Python code to filter API soccer data available at https://elenasport.io through the country, league, and season inputs, and perform statistical analysis to it.
+Python code to filter API soccer data available at https://elenasport.io through user inputted country, league, and season parammeters, and perform statistical analysis to it.